King of Cannes: Martin Scorsese’s best movie moments

 Though Scorsese is revisiting his Golden Age with De Niro in the The Irishman, the director’s work with his second muse, Leonardo DiCaprio, has been just as rewarding.
-Beginning with Gangs of New York, which is really Daniel Day-Lewis’s film, Scorsese followed up their partnership with The Aviator – a biopic about Howard Hugh’s attempt to build and fly the largest ever flying boat a.k.a. the Spruce Goose.
-DiCaprio’s portrayal of Hugh’s descent into paranoia & delusion still stands as one of Leo’s best performances.
+Beginning with Gangs of New York, which is really Daniel Day-Lewis’s film, Scorsese followed up their partnership with The Aviator – a biopic about Howard Hughes’s attempt to build and fly the largest ever flying boat, a.k.a. the Spruce Goose.
+DiCaprio’s portrayal of Hughes’s descent into paranoia & delusion still stands as one of Leo’s best performances.

 Prison bars – Shutter Island

 A rare foray into horror for Scorsese, Shutter Island is one of the 21st Century’s best thrillers.
 Needless to say, it breaks the rules of cinema brilliantly and subtly, contributing to the film’s confused sense of location and space reminiscent of Stanley Kubrick’s The Shining.